Ghostwyrd/Ghostwyrd/README.md

 - 👋 Hi, I’m @Ghostwyrd
 - 👀 I’m interested in ...
-Cybersecurity, Programming, and expanding my capacity to envision and create web-based soluions on the path to AWS Solutions Architect
+Cybersecurity, Programming, and expanding my capacity to envision and create web-based solutions on the path to AWS Solutions Architect
 - 🌱 I’m currently learning ...
 AWS Solutions Architect fundamentals
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... nlorsbach@gmail.com